sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 !![MDK](img_1.gif)

->**This tutorial has been executed using public store MDK client which has out of the box functionality to open the SAP standard apps like SAP Mobile Cards and SAP Fiori Client.
+>**This tutorial has been executed using public store MDK client which has out of the box functionality to open the SAP standard app like SAP Mobile Cards.
 If you are building a custom version of Mobile development kit client, there you can implement deep links by specifying related custom URL scheme.**

 [ACCORDION-BEGIN [Step 1: ](Create a new MDK project in SAP Business Application Studio)]